o-ran-sc/archived-portal-ric-dashboard/docs/config-deploy.rst

 Application Properties
 ^^^^^^^^^^^^^^^^^^^^^^

-The file ``application.properties`` must be provided when the application is launched, either in the current working directory or in a ``config`` subdirectory (latter is preferred).
+The file ``application.yaml`` must be provided when the application is launched, either in the current working directory or in a ``config`` subdirectory (latter is preferred).
 The Helm chart that deploys the application should mount this file appropriately.

-Many properties have default values cached within the application, in file ``src/main/resources/application.properties``.
+Many properties have default values cached within the application, in file ``src/main/resources/application.yaml``.
 Properties with default values do NOT need to be repeated in a deployment-specific configuration.
 Properties without default values MUST be specified in a deployment-specific configuration.

 The properties are listed below in alphabetical order.